 The mysterious legend in Bausen

-Additionally, the tiny village of Bausen will be a great match for the fans of Spanish legends and mysterious places in Spain, since it has its very own strange local tale from the beginning of the XXth century.
+Additionally, the quaint village of Bausen holds a captivating tale that will intrigue fans of Spanish legends and mysterious places in Spain.
+The village is home to a strange and poignant local story from the early 20th century.

 bosque de carlac